 The cards and book include messages from celebrities such as Gabriel Byrne, Brendan Gleeson, Martin Sheen, Sheila O’Flanagan, Brian Friel and Seamus Heaney.
 Producer Bill Hughes came up with the idea for the campaign, while award-winning designer Steve Averill oversaw the design.

-On the ambassadorial front, we find Gabriel Byrne continuing his commitment to improved hospice care in Ireland, according to the Irish Times:
+On the ambassadorial front, we find Gabriel Byrne continuing his commitment to improved hospice care in Ireland, according to Irish Central:

 Ireland’s cultural ambassador, Byrne, is attending Dublin’s Mater Hospital on Monday November 8, to thank staff in the hospital for their involvement in the Hospice Friendly Hospitals Programme, and to encourage them to continue their work to improve end-of-life care.

 Read more about Hospice Friendly Hospitals, an initiative of the Irish Hospice Foundation.
 There are several videos provided by Gabriel Byrne at this website (although not all of them work at present…).